jpsalvadorm63/react-briza/react_router/COURSE_09.md

 Now that we're fetching the correct data on our server based on the route the user requested, let's add in some client side routing as well.

-As always, we need to wrap our main component (App) inside of React Router's BrowserRouter component on the client.
-We'll do that inside of browser/index.js since that's where we're rendering App.
+As always, we need to wrap our main component (Widget) inside of React Router's BrowserRouter component on the client.
+We'll do that inside of browser/index.js since that's where we're rendering Widget.

 ```
 import React from 'react'